-But are broken arms, or any type of fracture, considered catastrophic injuries?
-And, more importantly, how does having a catastrophic injury vs. a regular injury affect your potential personal injury claim?
+But are broken arms, or any fractures, considered catastrophic injuries?
+More importantly, how does having a catastrophic injury vs. a regular injury affect your potential personal injury claim?

 Catastrophic injury claims are a particularly nuanced area of personal injury law.
-There is no set definition of a “catastrophic injury,” which can make it difficult to determine whether you have a typical personal injury claim or a more serious case.
-Each situation is unique, and the specific factors involved play a key role in determining whether your broken arm injury is catastrophic.
+There is no set definition of a “catastrophic injury,” making it difficult to determine whether you have a typical personal injury claim or a more serious case.
+Each situation is unique, and the specific factors involved play a crucial role in determining whether your broken arm injury is catastrophic.

 What Makes an Injury Catastrophic?

 As previously mentioned, there is no specific definition of a “catastrophic injury.”
-Rather, any injury that has significant, long-lasting effects that impair the victim’s ability to live his or her “normal,” pre-injury life is considered catastrophic.
+Instead, any injury that has significant, long-lasting effects that impair the victim’s ability to live their “normal,” pre-injury life is considered catastrophic.

 Catastrophic Broken Bone Injuries